Stwend/BuildingGenerator/README.md

 ## Installing

 Simply download the zip and load it from inside Blender's plugin manager.
+Done.